 Inquiry launched on Thursday 24 May.
-The deadline for written submissions was Friday 15 June 2018.

 On the 11th May 2018, the Northern Ireland Office launched a public consultation on proposals to address the legacy of the Troubles in Northern Ireland.
 The Consultation puts forward proposals for four new legacy institutions, which were originally proposed in the Stormont House Agreement of 2014.
 These are as follows: